Will the Gaps Between a Child’s Permanent Teeth Close Over Time?

 If your child has any of these symptoms it is recommended to have their teeth examined by an Orthodontist.
 The Orthodontist will be able to diagnose if there is any problem that needs to be treated at this stage.

-To book an appointment with one of our Orthodontist Specialists, please call one of our branches.
+To book an appointment with one of our Orthodontist Specialists in our dental clinics in dubai, Please call:

 Jumeirah: (04) 328 5332